bolin0812/Similarity_Learning_Clustering/README.md

     ├── config.yaml            <-- Configuration parameters used for training and predictive pipelines.
     │
     │
-    ├── pipeline.py            <-- Scripts of one program that process transactions for exploration, training and prediction.
+    ├── pipeline.py            <-- Scripts of one program process entities for exploration, training and prediction.
     │
     │
     ├── results                <-- The folder contains saved models, feature importances, optimal epsilons, clustering perforamces, etc.